codingnoob47/ShekharTanwar/TimeSeries-Projects-master/README.md

 10% : -2.5687805115003

+#### Seasonaility & Trend Analysis :

+![](images/Rossman/Daily_Seasonaility_Trends.png)

+#### Observation :

-The Seasonality and Trend analysis didn't return any patterns either and thus any differencing to remove these trends wasn't applied.
+Seasonaility & Trend Analysis didn't return any patterns either and thus any differencing to remove these trends wasn't applied.

 Next, the appplication of the persistene model resulted in better predictions than the Grid Search ARIMA at the weekly level and thus proving a point that daily level data would be a better starting point over weekly level data.

-![](images/Rossman/Daily_Seasonaility_Trends.png)

-For daily level data the curve was not gaussian in nature, and thus power transformation's application proved out to be helpful.
+#### Testing For Gaussian Distribution

 ![](images/Rossman/Daily_Gaussian.png)

+#### Observation :

+For daily level data the curve was not gaussian in nature, and thus power transformation's application proved out to be helpful

+#### AutoCorrelation & PartialAutocorrelation Plots : p & q values

 The Autocorrelation and partial Autocorrelation Plots revealed that p value ranges from 0 to 17 and q value ranges from 0 to 10.